skellis46/slipbox/somatics unlimited.md

 So here I observe and acknowledge the ubiquity of the term somatics -- which is not surprising given I am talking about JDSP -- and the challenge to precisely describe what these practices are.
 The lack of precision (and the weight of abstractions) is telling even with those practices that have a TM next to their name.

-The eighteenth-century French philosopher Voltaire wrote simply:

-> Define your terms ... or we shall never understand one another.[@mitchell-2019-artificial loc 286]

 There is tremendous responsibility in owning and clarifying our abstractions.
 Vagueness and abstraction go hand in hand, and "extraction follows closely on the heels of abstraction" [@mcquillan-2022-resisting n.pag.]
 And with extraction comes exploitation.
 Now you could just say, "It's just a bloody plié Simon" and I would understand.
 But even in such a benign example who and what might we be exploiting through our abstractions, even if the exploitation is of an epistemic space?

 Alfred North Whitehead warned that a corollary of abstraction is an effect he called _explaining away_ [Whitehead, in @mcquillan-2022-resisting p.49].
 When we treat abstractions as something concrete "everything that does not fit into the schema is denied the status of proper existence" [@mcquillan-2022-resisting p.49] -- it is explained away.
 Abstractions make invisible anything that does not fit our model of the world.
 And even in a delightful celebration of the lowly or perhaps fundamental plié the epistemic stakes get very high very quickly.

 ### Mechanisms are as rare as hens teeth

 One of the things I catalogued for the articles I looked at was whether they contained any description of the mechanism for the claims made on behalf of the somatic practice.
 By "mechanism" I mean some indication of _how_ the somatic practice did what the author said it did.
-Very few articles in JDSP give mechanisms for how their particular somatics do what they claim to do: about one in five.
+Very few articles in JDSP give mechanisms for how their particular somatics do what they claim to do: about one in five of those I reviewed.
 In most cases, the practice (or practices) are implicitly also the mechanism.
 In other words, somatic practice x can lead to effect y through the process somatic practice x.

 When articles do contain mechanisms they are often vague OR it's not possible to ascertain if the mechanisms even have anything to do with the somatic practice around which the claim is based.

 Here's an example.
 It's the next one off my list of randomly selected articles, and is from Vicky Wright's remarkable 2021 (V13:1/2) reflection on _Using mask to explore earlier evolutionary states of sensory awareness, and their role in our inter-relationship with the natural world_ [-@wright-2021-using].

-In this I labelled the somatic practice _Phylogenetic mask work_ which I appreciate is not your run-of-the-mill somatic practice.
+In this I labelled the somatic practice as _Phylogenetic mask work_ which I appreciate is not your run-of-the-mill somatic practice.
 Wright claimed that this mask work:

 > can help us to overcome a human/nature alienation and instead create connection.[@wright-2021-using p.203]